wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

      Cold HDD- this is best used for infrequently accessed data- optimized for throughput Use Case Scenario- user uploads videos.
 The video gets stored on EBS volumes.
 They are accessed over a period of 2 months quite frequently after which they are accessed less frequently.
      Have 2 Seperate Volumes: Store the videos for 2 months on the Throughput Optimized HDD.
-After 2 months
+After 2 months have a script which transfers teh videos to Cold HDD.